 2012 Tiffin 35QBA – Class A gas motorhome

-At only 2 years old, and being very well maintained – both by its previous owner and us – one would expect this coach to be pretty low cost.
+At only two years old and very well maintained – both by its previous owner and by us – one would expect this coach to be pretty low cost.
 But our total cost of RV maintenance and repairs came to $17,981.
-Remember, that was over the course of nearly four years of full time RVing.
+Remember, that was for nearly four years of full-time RVing.
 We had an RV extended warranty which covered $5,721 of repairs.
-So our out of pocket expense was $12,260, which included a set of 6 brand new tires and a suspension upgrade.
+So our out-of-pocket expense was $12,260, which included a set of 6 brand-new tires and a suspension upgrade.
 That is an average of $272 per month out of pocket.
 Or about $400 per month if you include what the RV extended warranty covered (ie. if you did NOT have an extended warranty).

-We were lucky in that the previous owner was able to transfer his RV extended warranty to us, so we only paid the nominal transfer fee.
-Between the RV repairs made by us and the previous owner, this RV extended warranty was well worth the cost in this case.
+We were lucky in that the previous owner was able to transfer his RV extended warranty to us.
+So, we only paid the nominal transfer fee.
+Between the RV repairs we made and the previous owner, this RV extended warranty was well worth the cost in this case.
 Looking back now, this RV was actually pretty reliable.
 And while still expensive, the cost actually looks pretty good compared to our next RV.
 Check it out.

 1999 Country Coach Intrigue – Class A diesel motorhome

-Being a much older diesel coach and based on our pre-purchase RV inspection, we knew when we bought this RV ‘as is’ for $25K (original price on the lot was $50K) that it was going to need some work.
-Fortunately, after a few years of RVing, being a handy guy and doing many RV factory tours, I was feeling confident enough to do most of the work myself.
+Being a much older diesel coach and based on our pre-purchase RV inspection, we knew when we bought this RV ‘as is’ for $25K (the original price on the lot was $50K) that it would need some work.
+Fortunately, after a few years of RVing, being a handy guy, and doing many RV factory tours, I felt confident enough to do most of the work myself.